 On March 13, 1865, with the main Rebel armies facing long odds against must larger Union armies, the Confederacy, in a desperate measure, reluctantly approves the use of Black troops.

 READ MORE: 6 Black Heroes of the Civil War

 The situation was bleak for the Confederates in the spring of 1865.
 The Yankees had captured large swaths of Southern territory, General William T. Sherman’s Union army was tearing through the Carolinas, and General Robert E. Lee was trying valiantly to hold the Confederate capital of Richmond, Virginia, against General Ulysses S. Grant’s growing force.
 Lee and Confederate President Jefferson Davis had only two options.
 One was for Lee to unite with General Joseph Johnston’s army in the Carolinas and use the combined force to take on Sherman and Grant one at a time.
 The other option was to arm enslaved workers, the last source of fresh manpower in the Confederacy.

 The measure did nothing to stop the destruction of the Confederacy.
-Several thousand blacks were enlisted in the Rebel cause, but they could not begin to balance out the nearly 200,000 blacks who fought for the Union.
+Several thousand Black men were enlisted to fight for the Confederates, but they could not begin to balance out the nearly 200,000 Black soldiers who fought for the Union.